-We’re thrilled to announce the opening of our new shop in Nolita.
+BALDWIN New York is located in Nolita.
 We feel a level of connectedness to the area as it is an intersection of modern design and sophisticated, yet casual style.
-The entire shop and Fall 17 collection for men and women is inspired by the juxtaposition between city life and the wonder of mother nature.
+The entire shop is inspired by the juxtaposition between city life and the wonder of mother nature.

 “I’m compelled by the contradiction of my city life to the outdoors.” — Matt Baldwin

 Every detail was thoughtfully curated and alludes to Matt Baldwin’s Midwestern roots near the iconic Flint Hills in Kansas, from the waving wheat in the front window to tables inspired by the topographic silhouette of the region.